-The CDCR Recall and Resentence Recommendation Program (RRRP) only accepts and reviews exceptional conduct referrals from institutional staff via institutional email addresses.
+The CDCR Recall and Resentence Recommendation Program (RRRP) only accepts and reviews exceptional conduct referrals from institutional staff via institutional (@cdcr.ca.gov) email addresses.
 The CDCR RRRP does not accept self-referrals or referrals for exceptional conduct from family members of people in prison, their friends, or attorneys at this time.

-Here are some tips for securing a staff referral from someone working at a CDCR facility:
+Here are some tips for securing a staff referral:

-- Participate in groups/programs where the staff and the program have a good reputation (or start your own program if one is not available). - Provide the staff member with some documents that show your strength as a resentencing referral candidate.
-This can include laudatory chronos and program certificates, a list of your program and work history, your post-release plans, support letters, and even a template/example letter of what they could write about you. - It may be helpful to involve your counselor in this process and inform them of the staff referring you, but it is not required. - · Ask multiple people in case someone does not want to recommend you.
+- Provide the staff member with some documents that show your strength as a resentencing referral candidate.
+This can include laudatory chronos and program certificates, a list of your program and work history, your post-release plans, support letters, and even a template/example letter of what they could write about you.
+You could also consider providing a copy of your parole packet or commutation application. - It may be helpful to involve your counselor in this process and inform them of the staff referring you, but it is not required. - Ask multiple people in case someone does not want to recommend you.